Risk-based authentication assesses the probability of account compromise with each login.

 3. If the user has tried to gain access in a low-risk environment, they can just tap an Okta Verify push notification to do so.

 Unlike passwords, risk-based authentication tells you everything you need to know about the user.
-IT makes it easier for the right people to gain the right levels of access.
+IT and adaptive authentication systems make it easier for the right people to gain the right levels of access.